 Are you ready to take the next step with your finances as a graduate student or postdoc?
 Do you want to learn how to allocate your money more optimally, break the cycle of living paycheck to paycheck, and increase your net worth even while in training?
 This seminar presents an 8-step framework to guide you from broke to financially secure to wealthy through saving, debt repayment, and investing and includes real-life examples of other PhD trainees finding financial success.

 Dr. Emily Roberts is a personal finance educator specializing in early-career PhDs.
 Through her business, Personal Finance for PhDs, she equips graduate students, postdocs, and PhDs with Real Jobs to make the most of their money.
 She gives seminars at universities and for associations, interviews PhDs on her podcast, serves as a money coach, and creates courses and workshops on taxes, investing, and more.
 Emily holds a PhD in biomedical engineering from Duke University and lives in Seattle, WA with her husband and two children

-To be rescheduled for the Fall 2020 or Spring 2021 term - stay tuned!
+To be rescheduled for the Spring 2021 term - stay tuned!